Friended is a new social network that wants to get real – TechCrunch

 Because Friended wants to be a place where you always have someone to talk to, the company has eliminated ads as a possible revenue stream.
 Instead, the company is working to implement a premium tier.

 Right now, users can only post a conversation starter every eight hours.
-The premium tier, which costs $4.99/week, allows users to post as frequently as they want, and also includes a few other premium features like the ability to talk to people in your location.
+The premium tier, which costs $4.99/week, allows users to post as frequently as they want, and also includes a few other premium features, like the ability to talk to people in your location.

-Friended has raised a $500K seed round from investors such as Jonah Goodhart, Dr. Lara Otte, Jared Fliesler, and Bobby Goodlatte.
+Friended has raised a $500K seed round from investors such as Jonah Goodhart, Dr. Lara Otte, Jared Fliesler and Bobby Goodlatte.
 Though the company won’t disclose monthly active user numbers, it did say that it has 500,000 registered users with an average of 11 sessions per day per active user during its beta.
 More than 2.5 million messages were sent last month.